EncoreTechnologies/blog/content/blog/2018/03/stackstorm-changed-our-lives.md

 for more info in using this cookiecutter template.

 As described above, StackStorm makes it super simple to test your automation code.
-Even it it's not Python, you can still write unit tests for your isolated actions in whatever framework and testing harness you like.
+Even if it's not Python, you can still write unit tests for your isolated actions in whatever framework and testing harness you like.

 The final point about testing is the *extensive* automated testing done by the StackStorm team on the core project itself.
 Taking a look at their [Makefile](https://github.com/StackStorm/st2/blob/master/Makefile) you will quickly notice that they're not joking around.
-The have everything from unit tests, integration tests, and end-to-end tests.
-Since all of these components are tested so heavily it results in extremely predictable releases.
+They have everything from unit tests, integration tests, and end-to-end tests.
+Since all of these components are tested so heavily, it results in extremely predictable releases.
 Very rarely are bugs introduced into the system between releases.
 When a new bug is found it is usually the result of a testing gap, and the fix to the bug will include new tests to ensure the condition is caught in the future.